-Robinson was still mayor of Bancroft and needed to travel frequently between the two towns for this purpose and also for the purpose of supervising his supermarket which was now managed by his brother John Puta.
+Robinson was still mayor of Bancroft and needed to travel frequently between the two towns for this purpose and also for the purpose of supervising his supermarket which was now managed by his younger brother John Mukuka Puta.

 The most memorable public function performed by Robinson as mayor of Bancroft was perhaps the speech he delivered at midnight on October 23/24 1964 when the country became independent.
 He concluded his speech at the McKay Stadium with the words, "Goodbye to Northern Rhodesia and welcome to Zambia."

 The post colonial era saw more recognition for Robinson.
-He was awarded the Companion Order for Freedom by President Kenneth Kaunda in 1966 and henceforth added the title 'OCF' after his name.
+He was awarded the Companion Order for Freedom by his childhood friend President Kenneth Kaunda in 1966 and henceforth added the title 'OCF' after his name.
 The following year he was given the task of disengaging the Zambian assets from the Rhodesia Railways system and creating a new Railways Board for Zambia.
 He became Chairman and Chief Executive Officer of the newly formed Zambia Railways Board.

 He also served as Chairman of the Zambia Housing Board and the Credit Organisation of Zambia.

 Although Zambia recorded impressive economic growth during the first five years of independence, the end of that era saw a decline in the ruling party's commitment to political pluralism.
 By the beginning of the 1970s certain sections of the ruling United National Independence Party (UNIP) were becoming restless.
-It came as no surprise that in 1971 the former Vice President, Simon Mwansa Kapwepwe formed a viable opposition party, the United Progressive Party (UPP) to challenge Kenneth Kaunda's United National Independence Party (UNIP).
+It came as no surprise that in 1971 another childhood friend of Robinson's, the former Vice President, Simon Mwansa Kapwepwe formed a viable opposition party, the United Progressive Party (UPP) to challenge Kenneth Kaunda's United National Independence Party (UNIP).

 President Kaunda responded to the challenge in September 1971 by imprisoning without trial the main leaders of the United Progressive Party (UPP).
 Robinson Puta was imprisoned for his role as UPP president for the Copperbelt Province.
 He was jailed at Mpima State Prison in Kabwe.